 The Accredited Community Manager (ACM®) is sponsored through MHI member associations and/or companies that own and operate manufactured home communities and are members of their state associations.
 The ACM® program consists of two courses, the first lasting three and one-half days and the second lasting two and one-half days.
 The ACM® program is a comprehensive study of manufactured home community management topics.
 This program covers a broad range of manufactured home community management topics to include: management and resident policies, community maintenance, leasing and sales techniques, marketing communities, taxes, insurance, financial management, business planning, physical asset management, federal laws and fair housing law.
-The program consists of two courses which must be taken in order.

-NOTE to those who have taken courses previously but not yet attained your ACM® designation, please see the note at the bottom of this page.
+NOTE: To those who have taken courses previously but not yet attained your ACM® designation, please see the note at the bottom of this page.

 Contact Lee Krinzman at LKrinzman@mfghome.org to schedule a class today.
 Community owners, managers and others in key management roles within a community may attend classes in any state.

 July 17-20, 2018: Course 1 — Professional Community Management to be held in Florida.
 Contact Beth Loftus at email@example.com.

 August 14-16, 2018: Course 2 — Advanced Community Management to be held in Florida.
 Contact Beth Loftus at firstname.lastname@example.org.

 If you are on the fence on whether to invest in the courses for your employees and yourself, then here are the course outlines for Course 1 and Course 2.

 In ACM® Course 1 – Professional Community Management, you will be covering:

 Chapter 1 Overview of Property Management